arealclimber/nft-playground/README.md

 #### Make your memory NFTs

 -   [x] Drag and drop your pictures and have them be NFTs.
--   [ ] Show off your one-of-a-kind precise NFTs on our platform or anyother social media.
+-   [ ] Show off your one-of-a-kind precise NFTs on our platform or any other social media.
 -   [ ] Give your NFT to your friends as convenient as you want

 #### NFT Marketplace